asad-ullah-9116/as-demo/README.md

 # as-demo
-This is demo for Git &amp; Github practice
+This is demo for Git &amp; Github practice.